ixns/ixns.github.io/_posts/2022-05-17-avoid-google-bloatware.markdown

-#### Why would we do this?
+### Why would we do this?
 Well, think about it this way: MillerAutoPlaza's intentions in publishing that "tutorial" on how to change your tire is not meant to inform.
 It's meant to find *new hires* for MillerAutoPlaza, and track your location for use in marketing.
 As a business, they want to make more money.

 Nothing wrong with that, making money is noble.
 But right now, I'd really just love MillerAutoPlaza and their bloat trackers to fuck off, kindly.

-*Universities* don't want to make money.
-Well, the good ones anyways.
-Universities and their professors are mainly interested in educating.
+*Universities* (sites with the .edu TLD) also want to make money.
+Universities make their money by paying professors to *spread knowledge*; MillerAutoPlaza makes their money by *selling you stuff*.
+Professors are paid generous salaries to share knowledge with the paying customers to the University (students).
+So, now you get the gist of my point, let's find some ~~paid~~ unpaid University knowledge on how to change a tire :)

-#### So, the new query
+### The new query
 Google this instead:

 ```